Erifdex/LD27/README.md

 LD27
 ====

-My (forthcoming) entry for Ludum Dare 27, (to be) built with Haxe
+My entry for Ludum Dare 27, built with Haxe

-Libraries (that will probably be) used:
+Libraries used:
 - OpenFL
+- HaxePunk
-- Ash-Haxe
+- Actuate